 One advantage of parameters over global variables is that they can be changed within the boundaries of a given expression by wrapping that expression with parameterize:

 1 2 3 4 5

-Here, parameterize changes the value of current-list only for the nested expression that invokes it.
-But after the parameterize exits, current-list automatically resumes its previous value.
+Here, parameterize changes the value of current-list only for the nested subexpressions.
+After the parameterize exits, current-list automatically reverts to its previous value.

 Racket belongs to a category of languages—also including Scheme, Common Lisp, and Haskell—that are associated with .
 Functional programming is a style of programming where functions receive certain data as input, process only that data, and return a result.
 (It does not mean “programming with functions”—everyone does that.)

 In functional programming, programmers avoid two habits common in other languages: mutation (= changing data in-place rather than returning a value) and relying on state (= extra context that’s not provided as input, for instance global variables).

 Without state and mutation, the behavior of each function is contained.
 Thus, it’s easier to prove things about that behavior—in the research sense (if you’re a computer scientist) or in the testing sense (if you’re a programmer).

 That said, there are times where the functional-programming approach doesn’t fit, especially with functions that are used for their —for instance, println.
 So the rule of thumb in Racket is to use functional programming when you can, and depart from it when you must.